-If floodwaters rise around your car but the water is not moving, abandon the car and move to higher ground.
-Do not leave the car and enter moving water.
+- If floodwaters rise around your car but the water is not moving, abandon the car and move to higher ground.
+If the water is moving, do not leave the car.

 - Return home only when authorities say it is safe.

-- Be aware of areas where floodwater have receded and watch out for debris.
+- Be aware of areas where floodwaters have receded and watch out for debris.